vives-devbit/mlops4ecm-workshops/ml-infrastructure/README.md

 - Ingest and process data
 - Train and evaluate models
 - Serve predictions via API and UI
-- Scale using containers
-- Automate deployments and retraining workflows
+- Automate deployments and retraining

 You'll also gain hands-on experience with tools like **FastAPI**, **Docker**, **MinIO**, **GitHub Actions**, and **Dagster** — all key components of a modern MLOps toolkit.